tango-controls/rfc/9/README.md

 DevBoolean is a data type which values represents logical state of true or false.

-* DevBoolean SHALL be defined as follows:
+* DevBoolean SHALL use the following name:

 ```abnf
 DevBoolean = "DevBoolean"